-Video game is play.
-No matter how dramatic the story is and how big the opening world is.
-It still follows rules and has constrains.
-The rules and constrains defined possibilities to the video game and keep it working normally.
-Rules of a video game established the game system, interactivity, storytelling and explained designer’s ideas.
+A video game is a play.
+No matter how dramatic the story is and how dynamic the virtual world seems like.
+It still has rules and constrains.
+These rules and constrains define possibilities in the video game and keeps it working normally.
+Rules of a video game help establish the game system, the interactivity, the storytelling and in explaining the designer’s ideas.
 Huizinga’s definition1 to play is also valuable to video game genre.
-Playing video game is a voluntary and non-serious activity.
-It will not affective and distinct from ordinary life.
+Playing a video game is a voluntary and non-serious activity.
+It does not significantly affect ordinary life and is distinct from ordinary life.
 The virtual world and gameplay make video games relatively independent both in location and duration to the daily life.

-We cannot say games, which have no story, are not convincing designer’s ideas.
-A significant amount of games are still very attractive even though lack of story narrative.
-For example, Bejeweled 2 Deluxe, Tetris, temple run and so on.
-These game emphasizes game experiences and interactivities rather than telling a story.
-Relationship between Interactivity and story narrative is more appropriate to Adventure Game rather than other genre.
+However we cannot say that games with no story are not convincing any designer ideas.
+A significant number of games are still very attractive even without a story narrative.
+For example, Bejeweled 2 Deluxe, Tetris and Temple Run.
+These games emphasize gamer experiences and interactivities rather than telling a story.
+The relationship between Interactivity and story narrative is more apparent to Adventure Games rather than other genre.

-In summary based on the above examples I believe that story narrative in the video games is no longer in linear structure.
-The combination of interactivities and non-linear story narrative makes the video games more attractive and dramatic to the player, and effetely convinces designer’s ideas.
-Video game does not distinct from play that defined by Huizinga, but pushes play to a higher level.
-Stacking appropriately exploits video game’s feature in interactivity to bring player freedom to explore.
-And based on aesthetic and visual design, the game established a unique virtual environment.
-Multiple solution to puzzles and achievement in challenge or submissions motivate the player keeps playing the game.
-And the story gradually emerges in front of the player by following player’s steps of the exploration.
+In summary, based on the above examples I believe that story narratives in video games are no longer presented simply in linear structures.
+The combination of interactivities and non-linear story narrative helps make video games more attractive and dynamic for the player.
+This improvement also helps communicate the designer’s ideas more effectively.
+I think that video games are not distinct from the definition of “play” by Huizinga, except that video games have evolved into a more advanced level of “play”.
+Stacking appropriately exploits the feature of interactivity in video games, and gives players the freedom to explore in the virtual world.
+Through utilizing the concepts of aestheticism and visual design, Stacking created an unique virtual environment for the player.
+By having multiple solutions to puzzles and achievement in challenges and submissions, the game simulates the player’s curiosity and encourages the player to keep exploring.
+This exploration journey by the player allows the game designer’s storyline to emerge in front of the player in a more fun and compelling way.

 References